 For Thai food in Petoskey, Thai Orchard is the obvious choice.
 They use authentic ingredients to create all the classic cuisines, from noodles to curries.
 It’s all intentionally healthy foods that taste fresh and delicious.
 The exterior is unassuming, and the inside offers a low-key atmosphere that lets the fantastic fares speak for themselves.

-This two-story cafe set right on the Little Traverse Bay serves up gourmet Mediterranean eats.
+This two-story cafe on Little Traverse Bay serves up gourmet Mediterranean eats.
 The atmosphere is casual yet refined, with an array of lovely local art adorning the walls.
-The outdoor heated igloos are such a cool experience, and a special way to enjoy the scenery of the area in every season.
+The outdoor heated igloos are such a cool experience and a special way to enjoy the area’s scenery every season.

-The Forest Floor Soup is a magical starter for lunch or dinner, the Baked Feta is a phenomenal small plate, and the Seafood Paella as a main dish blew us away.
+The Forest Floor Soup is a magical starter for lunch or dinner, the Baked Feta is a phenomenal small plate, and the Seafood Paella as the main dish blew us away.
 It’s a quaint country-style spot where everything is Instagrammable.
-There are signature cocktails, craft beer drafts, and flights of wine which are super fun.
+There are signature cocktails, craft beer drafts, and super fun flights of wine.

 The Back Lot Beer Garden

-Brightly colored vendors arrive on four wheels ready to feed the hungry masses of the city.
-There’s a bar on-site selling a wide selection of craft beers and curated wines, and anywhere from five to ten local eateries around as well.
-Happy’s Taco Truck, Phoxy’s Phillies and Grindage, Full Moon Pizza are a few of the favorite usual suspects.
+Brightly colored vendors arrive on four wheels, ready to feed the hungry masses of the city.
+There’s a bar on-site selling a wide selection of craft beers, curated wines, and anywhere from five to ten local eateries.
+Happy’s Taco Truck, Phoxy’s Phillies and Grindage, and Full Moon Pizza are a few of the usual favorite suspects.

-This little downtown gem is loved by everyone.
+Everyone loves this little downtown gem.
 Julienne Tomatoes has way more to offer than some finely diced fruits.
-It’s a quaint eatery, full of exposed brick, adorable art, and old-school charm.
+It’s a quaint eatery full of exposed brick, adorable art, and old-school charm.
 A lot of the furnishings are vintage.

-They are known mainly for their out-of-this-world sandwiches, both for breakfast and lunch.
-You can even try two different sandwiches by ordering a half of each.
-The Gotta Try This and the Lamp Lighter are both amazing.
+They are known mainly for their out-of-this-world sandwiches for breakfast and lunch.
+You can even try two different sandwiches by ordering half of each.
+The Gotta Try This, and the Lamp Lighter are both amazing.
 Everything is freshly baked and homemade.
-They also have a strong focus on community support, donating, and partnering with many local nonprofits.
+They also strongly focus on community support, donating, and partnering with many local nonprofits.

-The 1911 Restaurant is set inside of the historic and quaint Terrace Inn in town.
+The 1911 Restaurant is set inside of the historic and quaint Terrace Inn and is one of the best Petoskey restaurants to dine at.
 It’s a casual fine dining experience with a wonderful menu that’s created seasonally.
 The interior feels super elegant, complete with white tablecloths and chandeliers, and the tiny outdoor terrace has beautiful verdant views overlooking the park.

 Villa Ristorante Italiano

-This upscale bistro boasts an old-world vibe that’s really something special.
-Dark wooden beams, warm lighting, and stained-glass windows set the stage here, for a charmingly classic atmosphere.
+This upscale bistro boasts an old-world vibe that’s something special.
+Dark wooden beams, warm lighting, and stained-glass windows set the stage for a charmingly classic atmosphere.
 The wine list is a thing of beauty.
-There’s even an entire grappa bar, and it doesn’t really get more Italian than that.
+There’s even an entire grappa bar, and it doesn’t get more Italian than that.

 Where To Stay In Petoskey?

-- Inn at Bay Harbor, Autograph Collection — Located four miles outside of Petoskey, Michigan, the resort sits along Lake Michigan.
-The hotel grounds are lovely, and they have awesome activities like s’mores at sunset.
-The hotel is grand, and the rooms are very comfortable with views of the water.
+- Inn at Bay Harbor, Autograph Collection — After you are finished at one of these great Petoskey Restaurants, rest your head at the Inn at Bay Harbor!
+Located four miles outside of Petoskey, Michigan, the resort sits along Lake Michigan.
+The hotel grounds are lovely and have awesome activities like s’mores at sunset.
+The hotel is grand, and the rooms are very comfortable with lake views.

 - Stafford’s Bay View Inn — This charming inn was built in 1886 and had plenty of character!

 - Stafford’s Perry Hotel — The elegant hotel is situated in a grand historic hotel that dates back to 1899.
-They have 75 well-appointed rooms and grounds are located on a bluff that provides excellent views of the lake.
+They have 75 well-appointed rooms, and the grounds are located on a bluff that provides excellent views of the lake.

 READ MORE MICHIGAN TRAVEL TIPS